MuayThaiLegz/module_12/README.md

 # Scikit-learn
 We used Scikit-learn

-* We created a `Logistic Regression Model` with the Original Data
+* We created a `LogisticRegression` with the Original Data
 * We split the data into training and testing datasets by using `train_test_split`.
 * Printed `classification_report & confusion_matrix`.